bfix/bitbank-trezor/README.md

 go mod tidy
 ```

-## Generating sources from protobuf definitions
+## Generating sources from protobuf definitions (optional)

 Change to the `protob` folder that contains the Protobuf definitions for
 messages exchanged with the Trezor.
 The definition originate from the
 `trezor-firmware` [repository on Github](https://github.com/trezor/trezor-firmware)
 in the folder `common/protob`.
+These definitions (and the corresponding
-These definitions should be up-to-date in
+source files) should be up-to-date in this module, but if you want to
-this module, but if you want to make sure you can copy and prepare the
-definition files with:
+make sure you can copy and prepare the definition files with:

 ```bash
 make setup
 ```

-In any case you need to generate the Go sources from the definitions with
+After updating the definitions you need to generate the Go sources from
+the definitions with

 ```bash
 make build